Cost | Free. | |

 Although Microsoft OneDrive has a web interface, you may find it more convenient to install the Microsoft OneDrive application on your computer or mobile device.
 The application will create a OneDrive folder in your regular directory, where you can interact with the files you’re storing without having to log in on your web browser.

-However, Windows XP and Linux users will need to access Microsoft OneDrive through the web interface, as these operating systems do not work with the Microsoft OneDrive application.
+Linux users will need to access Microsoft OneDrive through the web interface, as this operating system does not work with the Microsoft OneDrive application.

 Tips